Annual Report 2011-2012

 New and Revised Publications

-Capitalizing on the talent of our Graphic Design Unit staff and collaborating with the Sales and Use Tax Department’s tax program experts, we posted our first tax fact publication to the BOE website in HTML format in April 2011.
-Publication 127, Organized Camps, is easy to navigate and accessible in accordance with the Americans with Disabilities Act.
-Reading the publication online in HTML format, the user can choose a font size and a window width so the text is easy to read and the paragraphs are laid out to match the user’s preference.
+BOE posted 18 tax fact publications to the website in HTML format.
+These publications are easy to navigate and accessible, in accordance with the Americans with Disabilities Act.
+Reading the publications online in HTML format, the user can choose a font size and a window width so the text is easy to read, and paragraphs are laid out to suit the users’ preference.

 For a full list of publications and newsletters, see the Appendix.

 The Intelligent Barcode Project consisted of approximately 105 forms and envelopes containing Postnet Barcodes that needed to be replaced with the new USPS Intelligent Barcodes.
 The BOE converted the entire series of forms and envelopes that contained barcodes well in advance of the Postal Service’s deadline.